juhai/spark-scala-udf/README.md

     run_spark.py
 ```

-This runs simple task with a dataframe with numbers from 0..9, by adding one column with val++ and one column with val--.
+This runs a word count task with one of the files in the database.

-The operation is done using a Java function defined in sparkoperations package.
+The operation is done using a Java functions defined in sparkoperations package.
 The interface is implemented in Scala in
 scalaudf.